PUT-PTM/2019_USBMorse/README.md

 Pins placement: PC14-Buzzer, PH0 and PH1-Clock, PA0-Button, PD12-PD15 - LEDS, PA11-PA12 - VCP USB

 Future development opportunities:
--Communication in the other direction (from computer to STM32) -Addition of an external button
+- Communication in the other direction (from computer to STM32)
+- Addition of an external button
--Addition of an external screen
+- Addition of an external screen

 ## Tools
 (STM32F411E-DISCO), C language, Buzzer with active generator